sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 These data repositories may exist separately or together in a single representation, and the design of these repositories may be as distinct as their intended purpose, such as the use of relational database management systems (RDBMS), filesystem-based storage, or graph/map implementations.
 Each implementation of a SACM repository should focus on the relationships between data elements and implement the SACM information and data model(s).

 ### Integration Service
 If each SACM component represents a set of capabilities, then the Integration Service represents the "fabric" by which SACM components are woven together.
 The Integration Service acts as a message broker, combining a set of common message categories and infrastructure to allow SACM components to communicate using a shared set of interfaces.
-The Integration Service's brokering capabilities enable the exchange of various information payloads, orchestration of component capabilities, message routing and reliable delivery.
+The Integration Service's brokering capabilities enable the exchange of various information payloads, orchestration of component capabilities, message routing, and reliable delivery (within reason - either with persistent messaging mechanisms or by utilizing a timeout after a configurable period of time).
 The Integration Service minimizes the dependencies from one system to another through the loose coupling of applications through messaging.
 SACM components will "attach" to the Integration Service either through native support for the integration implementation, or through the use of "adapters" which provide a proxied attachment.

 The Integration Service should provide mechanisms for both synchronous and asynchronous request/response-style messaging, and a publish/subscribe mechanism to implement an event-based architecture.
 It is the responsibility of the Integration Service to coordinate and manage the sending and receiving of messages.
 The Integration Service should allow components to directly connect and produce or consume messages, or connect via message translators which can act as a proxy, transforming messages from a component format to one implementing a SACM data model.